weepy/blueface/docs/the-surface.md

 ## Cell Interactions

-The behaviour of a cell upon user interaction is determined by whether it is a solid color or an outline.
+The interaction behaviour of a cell is determined by its visual style.

 ### Solid
 ![](../img/solid.png)

-- Solid means "sticky" - ie the cell will retain its state after touch interaction is finish
+- Solid means "sticky"
+- ie the cell will retain its state after the touch interaction is ended
-- Solid Cells will change state when you tap them.
+- Solid Cells will toggle state when you tap them.
 - Dials that are solid will retain their position when touch is released.

-### Outlined
+### Outline
 ![](../img/outlined.png)

+- Outlined means "non-stick"
-- Outlined Cells are only active whilst they are held down.
+- ie the Cell will only be active whilst the touch is held.
 - Dials that are outlined will snap-back to their original position when released.

 ---